-The National Institute for Genealogical Studies has courses which explore the religious records created for our ancestors.
+The International Institute for Genealogical Studies has courses which explore the religious records created for our ancestors.
 Their Religious beliefs influenced, not only their daily lives, but also the direction of their life journey.
 Many relocated their families to new areas with others of similar beliefs.
 Wherever they were, they have left records behind that tell that part of their stories.

 Every country-specific certificate program includes research into this vital part of their family story.
 In addition to Birth, Marriage and Death records, we need to look for Baptisms, Marriages and Burials, along with other religious ceremonies, according to their beliefs and customs.
 Locating registers that include our family’s entries is very exciting, until we discover we are unable to decipher those entries.
 That’s when Transcription Skills are needed!